khesualdo/Elevator-Scheduling-Simulator/README.md

+# Elevator Scheduling Simulation :office: :bank: :hotel: :department_store:
+---

 ## Data Structures Used

 * [CopyOnWriteArrayList - Source I](http://www.baeldung.com/java-copy-on-write-arraylist), [CopyOnWriteArrayList - Source II](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/CopyOnWriteArrayList.html)
-    * It is possible to iterate over the list in a safe way, even when concurrent modification is happening
+    * Makes it possible to iterate over a list in a safe way, even when concurrent modification is happening
     * The data structure was used to hold `floorCalls` and `carCalls` in the Elevator class
 * [PriorityBlockingQueue](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/PriorityBlockingQueue.html)
     * Supplies blocking retrieval operations
     * Allows for custom element ordering
-    * The data structure was used to implement the `sequence`, in which the calls had to be sorted based on their passage
+    * The data structure was used to implement `sequence`, in which the calls had to be sorted based on their passage

 ## Group Scheduling Algorithms Implemented